Author: Neil A Forbes BVetMed Dip ECAMS FRCVS; Great Western Exotic Vets; Swindon, United Kingdom

 After each use, the feeding tube is flushed through with clean water and the end of the tube is closed.
 In rare occasions, the bird may attempt to chew or remove the end of the tube, in which case a jacket is applied around the hawk, with ties running diagonally across the bird’s chest, from left shoulder to right hip and right shoulder to left hip (Fig 3).

-The use of ingluviostomy tube feeding, together with Emeraid Carnivore has proven invaluable in highly debilitated birds, those on long term feeding or medication and for highly trained and imprint birds were repeated casting is contraindicated.
+The use of ingluviostomy tube feeding, together with EmerAid Carnivore has proven invaluable in highly debilitated birds, those on long-term feeding or medication and for highly trained and imprint birds where repeated casting is contraindicated.